Murciélago

-Murciélago (Spanish for "Bat") was a Navarra fighting bull, who gained fame after Lamborghini chose to name a supercar after him, to continue the passion for bullfighting Ferruccio Lamborghini, the company's founder, was famous for.
+Murciélago (Spanish for "Bat") was a Navarra fighting bull who gained fame after Lamborghini chose to name a supercar after him to continue the passion for bullfighting that Ferruccio Lamborghini, the company's founder, was famous for.

+Murciélago was a 5-year dark-brown Retinta breed bull with partridge eye coat and middle-length horns.
+He was the third bull to fight at the Coso de los califas bullring in Córdoba, Murciélago was the second bull to be spared by the espada after surviving 24 jabs with the lance from the picador in a fight on 5 October 1879, against the diestro Rafael "El Lagartijo" Molina Sánchez.
+Murciélago demonstrated its indomitable bravery during the bullfight that the crowd asked the matador to spare the bull.

-According to the PR-specialists, the bull survived 90 sword strokes in an October 5, 1879 fight against Rafael "El Lagartijo" Molina Sanchez, at the Coso de los califas bullring in Córdoba, Spain.
+The bull survived 24 jabs in a 5 October 1879 fight against Rafael "El Lagartijo" Molina Sánchez, at the Coso de los califas bullring in Córdoba, Spain.
 Its name means bat in Spanish.
 It is said that Murciélago fought with such passion and spirit that the crowd called for his life to be spared, an honour which the torero bestowed.
-The bull, which came from the farm of Joaquin del Val de Navarra, was later presented as a gift to Don Antonio Miura.
+The bull, which came from the farm of Joaquín del Val de Navarra, was later presented as a gift to Don Antonio Miura.
 Together with his brother, Don Eduardo Miura, they brought Murciélago into the Miura line by siring him with 70 cows.
 Bulls from the Miura ranch, located near Seville, Spain, are known for being large and ferocious.

-The story's validity has been criticised, with some saying that a bull who had been stabbed deeply two dozen times would never be able to survive and reproduce.
+Lamborghini

+The name of the Murciélago bull was used by Lamborghini to name the Lamborghini Murciélago model manufactured between 2001 and 2010, honoring Ferruccio Lamborghini's passion for bullfighting.
+The manufacturer has named its cars for several different famous bulls throughout its history.
+Bruce Wayne (Christian Bale) drives a Lamborghini Murciélago in the film The Dark Knight (2008).